alexvogel/behavioral-cloning/writeup.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were two spots where the vehicle fell off the track.

-At this position the model confuses the water on the right with the road on the left and chode to drive off road into the water.
+At this position the model confuses the water on the right with the road on the left and chose to drive off road down into the water.

 ![alt text][image1]

 At this position the model also confuses the 'sand'-area with the paved road.
-The car left the road directly into the sandy parking lot.
+The car left the road and followed the sand into the lot.

 ![alt text][image2]